noMoreCLI/howToModel/README.md

 ### Step 5:Configuring the DB
-As the MySQL Service is satisfying all requirments out of the box, I only have to create the root password and the initial DB schema based on the NextCloud installation steps.
+As the MySQL Service is satisfying all requirements out of the box, I only have to create the root password and the initial DB schema based on the NextCloud installation steps.
 The SQL script can be passed directly to the service.

 	CREATE DATABASE IF NOT EXISTS cloud;
 	CREATE USER 'nextcloud'@'%' IDENTIFIED BY 'nextpassword';